 We were on a chartered boat called the Daniz that took us to South Laguna Reef and Gordon Reef in the Straits of Tiran.
-The day was a fabulous day of snorkelling and diving with a stop to see the Wreck of the Loullia on Gordon Reef!!
+The day was a fabulous day of snorkeling and diving with a stop to see the Wreck of the Loullia on Gordon Reef.

 From the website Red Sea Wreck Project: